Location: 21 Albemarle Street, London

 Payment: by stipend from university, DTP, Research Council.
 Please check funding with your DTP before applying

-Since 2009, the L’Oréal Young Scientist Centre at the Royal Institution has been delivering a programme of inspiring science workshops to young people aged 7 to 18.
-Our workshops range from investigating acids and alkalis while making bath bombs with primary aged children to using micropipettes, restriction enzymes and gel electrophoresis with secondary aged students to determine who may have committed a fictional crime.
+Since 2009, the L’Oréal Young Scientist Centre (YSC) at the Royal Institution (Ri) has been delivering a programme of inspiring science workshops to young people aged 7 to 18.
+Workshops range from investigating acids and alkalis while making bath bombs with primary aged children to using micropipettes, restriction enzymes and gel electrophoresis with secondary aged students to determine who may have committed a fictional crime.

-This internship is an opportunity to build your confidence in presenting to a group of young people in an engaging educational environment, to receive regular feedback and training in science communication and to design content for use on Ri social media.
+As the successful intern, your main role will be to assist the delivery of these workshops, interacting with the young people who attend.
+The internship will give you the opportunity to build your confidence in presenting in an educational environment, develop your skills in a lab technician role, receive regular feedback and training in science communication and design content for use at events and on Ri social media.

 Who are we looking for?

 This placement would be ideal for anyone interested in science education, education outreach, working with young people, and science communication.
 There is no need for prior experience in science communication or working with young people, but we are looking for applicants with great team skills who are enthusiastic, flexible, open-minded, and keen to learn new skills.

 The purpose of the Royal Institution is to connect as many people as possible with science.
 We've been doing it for well over 200 years and have an international reach, working with world-leading scientists, from Hannah Fry to Carlo Rovelli.